 Soon Aphrodite and Ares entered her chamber, talking and giggling together as they embraced, shedding their clothing.
 Soon they tumbled into her bed, only for the net to close around them, pinning them naked to the mattress for all the other gods to see.

 And see they did!
-Although the goddesses stayed away out of respect for Aphrodite, the gods ran to see the beautiful goddesses naked form, and laugh at the trapped Ares.
+Although the goddesses stayed away out of respect for Aphrodite, the gods ran to see the beautiful goddess’s naked form and laugh at the trapped Ares.
 Hephaestus swore to not release the adulterous couple until Zeus returned all the gifts Hephaestus had bestowed upon Aphrodite on their wedding day.
 But Poseidon, the Greek god of water and the sea, begged him to release them sooner, promising he should have all he desired if he did so.

-Eventually Hephaestus released the pair, and Ares immediately fled to Thrace, the region along the northern coast of the Aegean Sea, in embarrassment, while Aphrodite traveled to her temple at Paphos to be attended by the reverential Greek citizens as she licked her wounds.
+Eventually, Hephaestus released the pair, and Ares immediately fled to Thrace, the region along the northern coast of the Aegean Sea, in embarrassment, while Aphrodite traveled to her temple at Paphos to be attended by the reverential Greek citizens as she licked her wounds.